juliarose/tf2-price/README.md

 Utilities for Team Fortress 2 item pricing.
 Lightweight with [only one required dependency](https://github.com/juliarose/tf2-price/tree/main/Cargo.toml).

 Fractional currencies pose arithmetic challenges due to the inherent imprecision of floating-point numbers.
 A solution is to handle currency in its smallest unit (e.g., cents for US currency, or weapons in Team Fortress 2), stored as integers.
 This allows precise calculations without [cumbersome conversions](https://gist.github.com/juliarose/f2b5aaa2c71b90d536668e0143d16936), ensuring predictable outcomes.
-Additionally, this crate offers a container for floating-point currencies when needed.

 ## Installation